 Larvikite is Norway´s national stone

-Larvikite is a unique stone from Norway, and can not be found anywhere else in the world.
+Larvikite, which is a monzonite, is a unique stone from Norway, and can not be found anywhere else in the world.
 It´s named after the city Larvik because of its location.
-Larvikite is found in the Oslo Rift Valley, which extends from Larvik to Mjøsa.

 The stone was formed by a magmatic (volcanic) reaction ca 290 million years ago.
 The magma hardened deep underground with high pressure and temperature.
 It cooled down slowly which means that the crystals are in a similar direction and uniform sizes.
 Larvikite is a syanite but in general called granite.

 Larvikite has been used all over the world, for interior use as well as outdoor use.
 Lundhs has delivered materials to spectacular landmarks as the seven star hotel Burj-Al-Arab in Dubai, the beautiful Jame Asr Hassanil Bolkiah mosque of Brunei, the summer place of Sultan of Oman.
 On Manhattan you can see Larvikite everywhere on shopfronts.
 In Europe its has been used as cladding on Harrods in London and La Fayette in Paris.